 4. Passport is used for authentication of use via API using OAuth server AS API does not maintain the HTTP session.
 API typically uses the token to authenticate the user and Laravel passport provides the full OAuth server implementation for web application in a couple of minutes.

 5. Scout is out of box package provided by Laravel for full-text search using the Eloquent models.
 Angola is the default driver used for full-text search and it provides the fantastic service, also you can choose another driver as a custom driver as it’s simple and can extend the searching functionality.

 All these out-of-the-box features of the Laravel framework are most suitable for all kinds of web application development - ranging from small to enterprise level.
 It also provides lots of built-in functionalities that allow developers to work with ease.
 Moreover, the official packages provided by Laravel are a cherry on top of the cake.

-Need Laravel experts to give you a hand with your next project?
+Need Laravel developers and experts to give you a hand with your next project?